The Safest and Most Dangerous Places in Miami County, OH: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Miami County is $278 per year, which is $186 less than the national average and $162 less than Ohio's state average.
-Below we compare counties similar to Miami County:
+The overall cost of crime per resident in Miami County is $278 per year, which is $186 less than the national average and $162 less than Ohio's state average.
+The comparison below uses counties similar to Miami County:

 • In Cuyahoga County, OH, crime costs $713 per person, which is $435 more than in Miami County.